How to Recover Deleted Files in Windows 8

 FAQ

-The best data recovery software for Windows 8 includes Disk DrillRecuva, and PhotoRec.
+The best free data recovery software for Windows 8 includes Disk DrillRecuva, and PhotoRec.
 Out of these, Disk Drill can recover the most file formats, but its free version is limited to 500 MB of recovered data.

 About article